leomarcov/debian-openbox/README.md

   * `install`: exec all scripts interactively asking for each one if install or not.
   * `install -d`: install all default scripts.
   * `install -a 5,8-12`: install selected scripts.
+  * `install -a bash`: install all actions with text bash in description

 &nbsp;
 ## Main features